systemd/systemd/docs/AUTOMATIC_BOOT_ASSESSMENT.md

 * The
   [`systemd-boot-check-no-failures.service(8)`](https://www.freedesktop.org/software/systemd/man/systemd-boot-check-no-failures.service.html)
-  service is a simple health check tool that determines whether the boot completed successfuly.
+  service is a simple health check tool that determines whether the boot completed successfully.
 When enabled it becomes an indirect dependency of `systemd-bless-boot.service` (by means of `boot-complete.target`, see below), ensuring that the boot will not be considered successful if there are any failed services.